aviagarwal1212/fastapi-course/README.md

 ### Converting the API into a Service

-- Get environment variable by executing `which gunicorn`
+- Get python path by executing `which gunicorn`

 - Go to `/etc/systemd/system`